top of page

 That expression of the universal, communicated uniquely through the individual, is how we get an Elton John, a Miranda July, and a you.

-If the expression, “you do you” sounds like a judgement to you, I’d like to change that.
-No one ever needs to tell a child, “you do you”.
-As children we get a constant stream of edits and corrections on how we should behave differently.
+If the expression “you do you” sounds like a judgment to you, I’d like to change that.
+No one ever needs to tell a child, “You do you”.
+As children, we get a constant stream of edits and corrections on how we should behave differently.

 The Knight of Wands would like to replace that script with those Charles Write lyrics and instruct you to express your passion and play, as your authentic self, your perfect spirit.